isomerpages/govtech-gobusiness-main/pages/blog/2023-09-24-post-intellectual-property-rights.md

 ### 4. I’m concerned about affording IP protection

-IP protection is a crucial part of safeguarding your business growth.
-But the costs of IP protection and management can add up, forming a major hurdle for smaller businesses.
+IP protection is a crucial part of safeguarding your business growth, but the costs of IP protection and management can add up, forming a major hurdle for smaller businesses.

 ![GoBusiness IP Grow IA/IP Resources](/images/blog/content/ipgrow-7.png)
 <figcaption>GoBusiness links you to available grants and funding support available for your business</figcaption>